AB1908/CS-Books/readme.md

 ### Alternative/Supplementary

-1. **Microcomputer Systems - The 8086/8088 Family Architecture, Programming and Design** - Liu & Gibson
+1. **Microcomputer Systems - The 8086/8088 Family Architecture, Programming and Design** - Liu and Gibson
 2. **The 8051 Microcontroller and Embedded Systems** - M. A. Mazidi, J. G. Mazidi and R. D. McKinlay
 3. **Microprocessors: Principles and Applications** - A. Pal
 4. **The 8051 Microcontroller and Embedded Systems : Using Assembly and C** - Muhammad Ali Mazidi